transen/lumiere-archiver/README.md

 # LUMIERE VOD ARCHIVER

-This is a simple "set and forget"-script that can be set up to run independently to archive the LUMIERE VoD database by the European Audiovisual Observatory, through e.g. chronjobs.

-### OBS: This downloads the entire database each time it is run: please don't run it unnecessarily often.
-LUMIERE VoD has historically predominantly published new datasets 3-4 times a year.
-Running this once a month will surely suffice.

-## Instructions
-#TODO: Explain how this works :-)

-Crontab -e

-## Planned development:
-Set up external service to be notified of errors and new datasets.

-***

-# LUMIERE VOD ARCHIVER

 This script downloads the latest dataset from the [Lumiere VoD](https://lumierevod.obs.coe.int), which is a database of European (film and TV season) works available on on-demand services active in the European Union and Europe, throughts its [API](https://lumierevod.obs.coe.int/schema/redoc), and archives it to a specified directory, while also checking for any new datasets based on MD5 checksums.
 It runs as a cron job to automate the monthly check for and download of new data.

 ## Requirements